mendersoftware/mender-docs/08.Downloads/docs.md

   deploy new root file systems to devices already running Mender and registered with the server.

-Mender provides images based on two different operating systems:
+Mender provides images based on the following distributions:

-* One image for **Raspberry Pi 3**, which is based on the [Raspbian Linux distribution](https://www.raspberrypi.org/downloads/raspbian/?target=_blank)
+* Image for **Raspberry Pi 3**, which is based on the [Raspbian Linux distribution](https://www.raspberrypi.org/downloads/raspbian/?target=_blank)
-* One demo image for **Beaglebone Black**, which is based on a minimal [Yocto Project](https://www.yoctoproject.org/?target=_blank) build.
-This image has no software repository, and can not be used for production

 !!
 Note that we do not offer commercial support for these images.
 They are based !! on images supported by board manufacturers, like the Raspberry Pi Foundation,